akash-gupta04/DSA_in_python/README.md

 # DSA_in_python
-Data Structures and algorithms in Python.
+Data Structures and Algorithms in Python.
 Here are different data structures like Linked lists, arrays, stacks, etc